abhishekdbihani/abhishekdbihani.github.io/index.md

 *Responsibilities:*

-Grading and office hours for fortnightly progress reports about field development and reservoir management, consisting of through oil-in-place estimation, decline curve analysis, material balance studies and drainage radii calculations using a combination of available field data.
+Grading fortnightly progress reports and holding office hours for a senior design project about field development and reservoir management, consisting of through oil-in-place estimation, decline curve analysis, material balance studies, and drainage radii calculations using a combination of available field data.

 ---

 ### Download

 ---

-<p> <a href="pdf/Resume%20v1%20-%20Spring%202020-%20Abhishek%20B.pdf" target="_blank"> Here </a> is a copy of my resume. </p>
+<p> <a href="pdf/Abhishek%20-%20ds%20resume%20v3%20-%20Spring%202020.pdf" target="_blank"> Here </a> is a copy of my resume. </p>

+---